c0sm0thecoder/c0sm0thecoder/README.md

 # 💫 About Me:
-⚡ A 3rd year Computer Science student interested in Deep Learning and Computer Vision
+⚡ A 3rd year Computer Science student interested in Software Engineering, Deep Learning and Computer Vision

 ## 🌐 Socials: